LeadPages/api-standards/readme.md

 Some things to notice about this response format:

 - Several of the fields begin with an `_`.
 All underscore-prefixed keys are reserved and may not be used for data properties.
-Additionally, they are read-only.
 - This is a response from listing widgets.
 We have two clear ways of inferring
 this:
     - The `_meta` section includes pagination information.
+    - The reserved keys within the `_meta` section do not require an underscore prefix.
     - There is an `_items` key at the root of the response object, that is a list of objects.
 - For the widget in the list, there are additional `_meta` properties for that